Dynamic category menu highlighting for single posts

 Gosh!
 That’s a mouthful, isn’t it, but what does it mean?
 Quite simple, really.
 In this tutorial we’re talking about how to dynamically highlight the relevant category menu item when viewing a single post which belongs to that category.
 Look at my menu bars and you should see that Code Snippets is highlighted – which is pretty cool given that you are browsing a single post.

-The following assumes that (a) your theme has a category navigation menu bar or similar, and (b) this menu is generated by the Wordpress wp_list_categories() function.
+The following assumes that (a) your theme has a category navigation menu bar or similar, and (b) this menu is generated by the WordPress wp_list_categories() function.

 Before we begin I have to confess that I didn’t come up with this code all by myself.
 The code that we will use is derived from this www.designshard.com article, but has been tweaked by me to make it even more useful for day-to-day use.
 The problem with the method outlined in that article, and the Show Category Archive plugin that is referenced therein, is that those methods add a CSS class to the menu <a> tag, whereas the commonly used menu function wp_list_categories adds dynamic “menu state” classes to the links’ li tag.
-It seems much more useful to try to fit in with what Wordpress is already doing, rather than create something outside that structure.
+It seems much more useful to try to fit in with what WordPress is already doing, rather than create something outside that structure.

 Anatomy of a wp_list_categories menu